 How to Connect a Wireless Microphone to Home Theater

-A wireless microphone will, like almost all wireless devices, still come with a base to provide power and for connections.
-Some microphone will use Bluetooth, but even so, they’ll likely still have a base.
+A wireless microphone will, like almost all wireless devices, still come with a base to provide power and connections.
+Some microphones will use Bluetooth, but even so, they’ll likely still have a base.

 I’d recommend doing a bit of research before jumping into a wireless microphone, as you’ll still need a microphone input on your home theater system.
-The Tonor wireless microphones system (link to Amazon) is fairly inexpensive and will do the needful (see the diagram below to know how it can connect):
+The Tonor wireless microphones system is fairly inexpensive and will do the needful (see the diagram below to know how it can connect):